GDPR – Pharmaceutical Clinical Trials

 Creating, updating or reviewing data protection documentation can be challenging without GDPR knowledge or experience.
 Handling mandatory documentation can be a minefield, as documents interlink to provide a complete and comprehensive record of the personal data lifecycle within your business.

-Our team at Pharma Data Protection are data protection specialists with a keen eye for detail who understand pharma working practices.
+Our team at Pharma Data Protection are data protection consultants with a keen eye for detail who understand pharma working practices.
 You can trust us to work with you to ensure that your policies, protocols and procedural documents are fit for purpose while meeting GDPR compliance requirements.

 Talk to us about how we can help you improve your GDPR mandatory documentation